 - Spring has sprung and, with it, the possibility of severe weather.
-Make sure your student has signed up for Georgia Tech's Emergency Notification System(GTENS) to receive alerts via cellphone and email. - Encourage your student to meet with their academic advisor to discuss early registration for summer and fall classes. - " If your student needs help with issues such as time management, relationships, or feelings of distress or depression, they can schedule an appointment with the Counseling Center or take advantage of one of its workshops.
+Make sure your student has signed up for Georgia Tech's Emergency Notification System(GTENS) to receive alerts via cellphone and email. - Encourage your student to meet with their academic advisor to discuss early registration for summer and fall classes. - If your student needs help with issues such as time management, relationships, or feelings of distress or depression, they can schedule an appointment with the Counseling Center or take advantage of one of its workshops.
 Also, visiting the Campus Recreation Center for fun and fitness can help relieve stress. - Encourage your student to seek out leadership development through a Minor in Leadership Studies or Leading Edge (One-on-One Leadership Coaching), sponsored by Leadership Education and Development.
 The minor adds breadth to your student's technical proficiency, preparing them to be a global citizen and world-class professional with the communication, ethical and problem-solving tools to help invent the future rather than simply waiting for it to happen.
-Coaching enables your student to work with a leadership development coach to actively explore and improve their leadership skills through practice and critical reflection, challenge themselves to be a better leader, and develop their leadership vision. - Send care packages complete with snacks, multi-vitamins, and encouraging words before or during mid-terms to give your student a little boost. - March is Diversity and Inclusivity Month at Georgia Tech.
+Coaching enables your student to work with a leadership development coach to actively explore and improve their leadership skills through practice and critical reflection, challenge themselves to be a better leader, and develop their leadership vision. - If your student has already participated in research they have the opportunity to present their hard work at the Spring Undergraduate Research Symposium.
+This is the month in which they can apply to participate by visiting the Undergraduate Research Opportunities Program website at undergradresearch. gatech.edu.
+The symposium will be held in April. - Send care packages complete with snacks, multi-vitamins, and encouraging words before or during mid-terms to give your student a little boost. - March is Diversity and Inclusivity Month at Georgia Tech.
 Encourage your student to attend special programming offered throughout the month of March.
-Visit diverstyprograms.gatech.edu to learn more. - March is Women's Awareness Month at Georgia Tech, so encourage your student to get involved with the many activities sponsored by the Women's Resource Center. - " If your student is considering going on to graduate school, they should start thinking now about applying.
+Visit diverstyprograms.gatech. edu to learn more. - March is Women's Action Month at Georgia Tech, so encourage your student to get involved with the many activities sponsored by the Women's Resource Center. - If your student is considering going on to graduate school, they should start thinking now about applying.
 A good rule of thumb is to begin the application process at least one full year in advance of anticipated graduate school enrollment. - As the weather warms your student will have even more opportunities for outdoor recreation and well-being activities provided by the team at the Campus Recreation Center.
-Their programs and services go beyond just physical well-being - encourage your student to explore all the ways the CRC can support their overall health and wellness.
+Their programs and services go beyond just physical well-being encourage your student to explore all the ways the CRC can support their overall health and wellness.